 Term Insurance – This is very simple, what you do is nominate an amount of money you would like your loved one to receive if you die.
 How much?
 At the very least I advise everyone to have insurance that will pay off major debts such as a mortgage.
 If you are the primary wage earner, I also recommend an amount of money that is capable of generating 75 percent of your income.

 Whole of Life or Universal Life – As the name suggests this type insurance covers you for the whole of your life.
 A key feature of this insurance is that it has a cash value that you can redeem at anytime.
+You can take a look at quotes for life insurance over 80 and find many exciting life insurance plans.
 A lot of the people I speak to like this because they can cash the policy in and receive an investment back which can make the insurance very cheap or even free.

 Critical Illness – This type of insurance pays a cash amount on the diagnosis of a terminal illness such as cancer.
 I find it is often overlooked by people as something they do not need.
 However, the fact is you are 75 percent more likely to die of a terminal illness than natural causes